ivAkii/Twitter2Discord/readme.md

 - `interval_minutes` - How often to check feeds, in minutes.
 Default is 5.
 - `seconds_between_feeds` - How long to wait between checking each feed, in seconds.
 Default is 15.
 This is to prevent rate limiting.
-- `deepl_api_key` - API key for DeepL translation.
-Get one for free at https://www.deepl.com/pro-api/.

 ### Feeds

 The `feeds` array contains objects with the following properties:

-- `rss` - The Nitter RSS feed URL to check.
+- `username` - The username of X(Twitter) account you want to check.
-- `webhook` - The Discord webhook URL to post to.
+- `webhook` - The Discord webhook URL to post to (COMING SOON).
-- `translate` - (Optional) Language code to translate the post to before sending.
-Uses DeepL translation.
+- `translate` - Translates posts into EN

-Any number of feeds can be added to the array.
+Any number of feeds can be added to the array through the webpanel.